developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-8/guide/about/index.md

 ### Devices Supported

-EMDK for Xamarin has been designed to work with all Zebra mobile computers running Android. **Devices below are tested and validated**. **Devices in bold** are new to this version.
+EMDK for Xamarin has been designed to work with all Zebra mobile computers running Android. **Devices below are tested and validated**.

 ### Mobile devices